82nd Biennial Convention – June 21-24, 2018

 Call toll-free 888-233-1234 to make your room reservation at the Grand Hyatt San Antonio.
 You must identify yourself as participating in the Phi Delta Theta Convention to receive the convention room rate!

-A link will be posted when available to go to Grand Hyatt San Antonio reservations for our Phi Delta Theta group room block.
+Use this link to make reservations with the Grand Hyatt San Antonio within our Phi Delta Theta group room block.
 Our group code will already be entered for you when you use this link.
 This is the preferred method for reserving your room.

 The daily room rate for Phi Delta Theta Convention attendees at the Grand Hyatt San Antonio is $169 plus tax for single, double, or triple occupancy, during the week of the convention.